Absolute Scale Cutting:

 - An "H" in the part number indicates an encoder with a higher slew rate.

-- A "G" indicated an encoder used in a system that is operated with 12-24VDC.
+- A "G" indicates an encoder used in a system that is operated with 12-24VDC, or in a system with a wired external connection for input/output.

-- An "S" indicates use with a Model 580 System.
+- An "S" indicates encoder is used with a Model 550 System.

-- Standard cable lengths are available up to 120 inches.
+- Standard cable lengths are available up to 360 inches.
+(ProRF transmitter can be used for longer ranges.)

 The accuracy of a measurement system is the degree of closeness of measurements to its actual (or true) value.